 What is a Commercial Invoice?

 So how do you ensure your commercial invoice contains all the details you need for shipping ease?
-Read on to discover 10 items that belong on your commercial invoice and download our commercial invoice sample here.
+Read on to discover or download our commercial invoice sample here.

 1. Company Name